lmika/oaipmh/README.md

 - `-H`: Display the header of the record instead of the record itself.
 - `-S`: Specify the separator line to use when returning multiple records.
+- `-t`: Test for the presence of records by getting them.
+This will display the record identifiers with either a `+` indicating that the record was retrieved successfully, or a `-` if there was an error of some sort.

 Following the flags is a list of identifiers to retrieve.
 When multiple records are returned, they will be separated by a separator, line with will either be the argument to `-S`, or 4 equal (`=`) signs.
 Identifiers can be read from a file